No results for ""

 const hash = client.secureModeHash(context);

-To compute the hash manually, locate the server-side SDK key for your environment on the Environments tab of your project on the Account settings page.
+To compute the hash manually, locate the server-side SDK key for your environment on the Environments list for your project.
 Then, compute an HMAC SHA256 hash of the UTF-8 encoding of your context key, using the UTF-8 encoding of your SDK key as a secret, and convert the hash to a hexadecimal string.

 Here is a .NET (server-side) example: